peterk87/fast5watch/README.md

  :local-base-dir "/tmp/fast5watch-local-test"}
 ```

-Initialize  database
+Initialize local H2 database:

     lein run migrate

+Start a web server for the app:

+    lein run

+Connect to the nREPL.

+Run `lein test-refresh` to run tests automatically on changes.

 ### nREPL

-Specify a port in your `dev-config.edn` file:
+Specify an `:nrepl-port` (e.g. `7000`) in your `dev-config.edn` file:

 ```clojure
 {:dev true